KevinN-1qbit/kevin_test/README.md

 This should produce a txt output file result of the transpiled circuit within the provided ```transpiled_circuit_path```

 Heres a simple command you can use to test out the transpiler.
-Make sure to replace {PWD} with the current directory path

 ```make transpiler transpiled_circuit_path=$(pwd)/Trillium/data/output input=$(pwd)/Trillium/data/input/test_circuits/qasm_test_10_lines.qasm language=qasm recompile=False epsilon=1```